When you need to share information with your employees simply and effectively, there’s no better way to do so than to create training videos for them.

 Besides the purely educational aspect, training videos can offer many benefits to boost your company’s communication efforts.
 Let me quickly go over some of them:

-Whether you decide to hire a video production company or you make the video yourself, there are a few steps you need to follow to ensure you get the best possible results.
+Whether you decide to hire a training video production company or make the video yourself, there are a few steps you need to follow to ensure you get the best possible results.
 Let’s break them down:

 Remember that the most effective training videos are around 5 minutes long at most, so if you need to convey a lot of information, it’s better to break it down into bite-sized pieces.